nori-dot-eco/contracts/docs/README.md

 # Nori Smart Contracts

 Nori's product is the NRT or Nori _Removal_ Tonne.
 This can be understood as a carbon removal credit granted to a supplier for the CO2 they have removed from the atmosphere.
-The supplier consigns their NRTs to Nori's marketplace for sale and gets paid in _NORI_ token.
+The supplier consigns their NRTs to Nori's marketplace for sale and gets paid in ERC20 tokens.
+Ultimately, suppliers will be paid in the _NORI_ token, which will be exchangable 1:1 for 1 NRT and is designed to enable price discovery for carbon removal.
+Initially, however, suppliers will be paid in _USDC_ at a price set by Nori.
 A buyer of NRTs is minted a non-transferrable _Certificate_ (NCCR) which ultimately owns the sold NRTs.

-Nori collects a configurable marketplace fee (currently 15%) from each transaction and additionally restricts a percentage of the proceeds of each swap to be held in an insurance reserve and released linearly over the supplier's ten-year contract with Nori. _RestrictedNORI_ implements this restriction and scheduled release mechanism with support for transfer of restricted token blocks between wallets.
+Nori collects a configurable marketplace fee (currently 15%) from each transaction.
+Once the marketplace is configured to receive _NORI_, a percentage of the proceeds of each swap will additionally be held in an insurance reserve and released linearly over the supplier's ten-year contract with Nori. _RestrictedNORI_ implements this restriction and scheduled release mechanism with support for transfer of restricted token blocks between wallets.

 If a supplier is found to have released the sequestered carbon the corresponding Removals will be burned and funds from the insurance reserve used to replace them making the Certificate and buyer whole.
 Automating the replacement of those burned Removals is on the future roadmap but is not implemented here.

-Investors and employees have received token grants bound by vesting and lockup terms.
+Investors and employees have received _NORI_ token grants bound by vesting and lockup terms.
 These grants are implemented by _LockedNORI_ which does not currently support transfer of locked tokens and allows a maximum of one grant schedule per wallet address.

 ## ERC20 Token

 ### NORI (NORI)

 The [$NORI](./NORI.sol) token is Nori's fungible token which functions as a gift card to purchase NRTs.
 One NRT is worth one $NORI.
+The marketplace is configurable with respect to which ERC20 token it is willing to accept as payment.
+The initial launch of the market will be configured to receive _USDC_, with the intention of switching to receive _NORI_ once that token is launched publicly with sufficient liquidity.

 - Deployed on: Ethereum mainnet.
 - Initial supply minted at deployment: 500M